navicore/idionautic-agent/README.md

 Initially data is logged to a custom service that logs data to an embedded sqlite DB.

+The Agent is created in WebAssembly - source is compiled from Rust for speed and safety.

 Eventually, the server will support forwarding to OpenTelemetry gateways as well as an experimental wide-record analytics store designed to support columnar storage tolerant of high-cardinality values in support of observability.